Wrestling Strength Training: Program & Guide

 Wrestling Strength Training Program

-While there are potentially small differences between freestyle and Greco-Roman, this will be an example of an overall strength program for wrestling.
+While there are potentially small differences between freestyle and Greco-Roman, this will be an example of wrestling workouts.
+Strength training for wrestlers is more than a basic Powerlifting routine.

-Phase 2 will continue to focus on maximal dynamic strength as well as maximal isometric strength.
+Phase 2 will continue to focus on maximal dynamic strength and maximal isometric strength.
 However, with some more advanced set/rep protocols.
-One being the use of cluster sets to maintain high-quality volume and potentially minimize some of the fatigue from the sets.
+One is using cluster sets to maintain high-quality volume and potentially minimize some of the fatigue from the sets.

-This program will focus on a 3 day a week model as strength training is more important to wrestling than other martial arts may generally train 3-4x a week for their sport at least at the collegiate level and even less if it is the off-season.
+This program will focus on a 3-day-a-week model as strength training is more important to wrestling than other martial arts.
+They may train 3-4 times a week for their sport at least at the collegiate level and even less if it is the off-season.
 This program will have an off-season focus.

 Day 1